5 Little-Known Ways Bad Credit May Affect Your LifePublished on January 27, 2022 by CreditFresh

 Regardless of the competition, it’s not unusual for landlords to ask for your credit score.
 Many landlords perform a credit check to help narrow down their pool of tenants, using it as a tool to assess your financial stability.

-They want to see a prime score with a report free of delinquencies, as this suggests you’ll have no trouble paying rent on time.
+Ideally, they may want to see a prime score with a report free of delinquencies, as this suggests you’ll have no trouble paying rent on time.

-How to Rent with Bad Credit
+Renting with Bad Credit

 If you’re working with a subprime score, you may still be able to sign a lease with a bit of work.
 You may be able to boost your application by putting down a larger deposit or by signing with a guarantor.
 A word of caution – this approach is not recommended unless you’re confident that you’ll be able to successfully make all of your rent payments without having to rely on your guarantor.